tokio-rs/tracing/CONTRIBUTING.md

 Be aware that *how* you communicate requests and reviews in your feedback can have a significant impact on the success of the Pull Request.
-Yes, we may land a particular change that makes `tokio-trace` better, but the individual might just notwant to have anything to do with `tokio-trace` ever again.
+Yes, we may land a particular change that makes `tracing` better, but the individual might just notwant to have anything to do with `tracing` ever again.
 The goal is not just having good code.

 ### Abandoned or Stalled Pull Requests